 Accommodation and Meals

 Students will be housed in privately owned, fully furnished, air-conditioned apartments for the duration of the program.
-The apartments include fully functional kitchens with refrigerators, ovens, stoves and basic cookware.
+The apartments include fully functional kitchens with refrigerators, ovens, stoves, and basic cookware.
 Bathrooms are shared with roommates.
 Since towels are not provided, students will need to bring some or purchase them in Florence.

 In some cases, participants will change locations once the internship component of the program begins.
 Rooms will be shared, and the number of participants in a room will vary.
 In most cases, student apartments will house a total of four to six participants; however, this may vary by location and specific assignment.
 All housing costs are included in the program fee.

 A limited number of meals are included in the program fee.
-For each session (academic and internship), students receive 15 units to be used at the Ganzo and Fedora cafeterias.
+For each session (academic and internship/service learning), students receive 15 units to be used at the Ganzo and Fedora cafeterias.
 Students will need to plan for additional meal costs.
 Students who wish to dine at the facilities regularly, may purchase additional meal units.

 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.
 These estimates are based on the assumption that participants will shop at markets, grocery stores, specialty stores, etc. and prepare the majority of their meals in the apartment kitchens.

 Students will be enrolled in 6 (academic program only) or 9 (academic program + internship) credits of AFNR_0590, an International Agriculture, Food and Natural Resources “placeholder” course.
 This “placeholder” will transfer back to MU as the following courses graded on an S/U basis.
 Students must complete a Course Proposal for Study Abroad with assistance from the CAFNR Director of Study Abroad.
 Once this is completed, students will work with their advisors to determine how the credits will count toward their individual graduation plans.